mpzwier/multiple_robots/README.md

     ros2 launch multiple_robots robots.launch.py

-You can start with goal planning if the Nav2 plugin in Rviz2 shows Navigation and Localization as active
+You can start with goal planning if the Nav2 plugin in Rviz2 shows Navigation and Localization as active.
+Sometimes due to the large number of nodes to be launched, a single robot fails to launch, try to launch again, most of the time this will help.

 ## Acknowledgement